rboyer/devconsul/README.md

 The copies of pingpong running in the two pods are configured to dial each other using Connect and exchange simple RPCs to showcase all of the plumbing in action.

+## Warning about running on OSX

+Everything works fine on a linux machine as long as docker is running directly on your host machine where you are running the makefile and helper scripts.

+For some reasons Docker-for-mac does not make networks created with docker/docker-compose routable from the host laptop.
+The networks work perfectly well _inside of the VM_ but not from the host.

+This is troublesome because this repository assumes that the place the makefile/scripts/go-program run from can access the `10.0.0.0/16` address space and have it be routed to the correct container.

+There are three awkward solutions:

+1. Actually run this repository from within the VM.

+2. Use some CLI route table commands to intercept `10.0.0.0/16` and route it to the VM.

+3. Use linux.